cloudify-cosmo/getcloudify.org/source/guide/3.2/understanding-blueprints.md

 ### Concrete relationship types
 The above abstract rerltionship types do not provide the implementations for a specific relationship configuration For example a connected_to can be a JDBC connection to Oracle or a connection to MongoDb or even a connection between subnet and a router on a specific cloud.
-There is a need for concrete repationship types that will use concrete plugins to configure specific types of relationships
+There is a need for concrete relationship types that will use concrete plugins to configure specific types of relationships

 ### Relationship Interface
-The realtionship interface is optional.
+The relationship interface is optional.
 In many cases you don't need to perform any special actions, you just expect the orchestrator to time right the creation and startup of components.
-However, in cases you do need to change configration in order to wire together two components, the relationship interface and the workflow mechnism for using it come-in handy.
+However, in cases you do need to change configuration in order to wire together two components, the relationship interface and the workflow mechanism for using it comes in handy.

-The interface decalres the following operations (on source and on target separately)
+The interface declares the following operations (on source and on target separately)

 * `preconfigure` - actions to perform before configuring the component
 * `postconfigure` - actions to perform after configuring the component